UW-GDA/gda_course_2020/resources/instructors/instructor_initial_setup.md

 1. Add private `#admin` channel for TAs, IT staff
 1. Add public `#it_help` channel for students to get help with Jupyter issues
 1. Add public `#project` channel for discussion of student projects (will see more activity later in quarter)
+1. Limit permissions on the `#general` channel so only admins and specific users can post
 1. On the `#general` channel, post a new welcome message and create a quick-reference list of links to the various resources that will be used throughout the course (Jupyterhub url, Github Organization url, etc.).
-Pin this by clicking the three dots in upper right corner o fthe message and selecting "Pin to channel".
-Add a note that students can always find this list by clicking the Pin icon near top of the channel.
+   * Pin this by clicking the three dots in upper right corner o fthe message and selecting "Pin to channel".
+   * Add a note that students can always find this list by clicking the Pin icon near top of the channel.
 1. Review and modify additional workspace settings and configuration on the Slack website
 1. Can use "Manage members" to set TAs or other course admin to "Workspace Admin" if desired.